GDSL-UL/san/docs/08-st_analysis.md

   2. Define a time stamp

-  3. Construct the spatio-temporal object of class xxx by indicating the spatial and temporal coordinates
+  3. Construct the spatio-temporal object of class STIDF by indicating the spatial and temporal coordinates

 Let's now read all the required data.
 While we can have all data in a single data frame, you will find helpful to have separate data objects to identify: